Recipients of the Taylor Strickland Legacy Foundation Scholarship

 Josh walked away from camp saying, “I’ve never had a band of brothers who held me up—and that literally happened this week.”
 Because of their intentionality in setting aside time to be together, they feel they are better equipped to communicate with each other as men (not just father and son), and are committed to be deliberate in building their family’s legacy together as a team.

 Todd & Connor Fields

 The friendship that grows between father and son as they spend time away together, happens quickly, when given space.
 Todd loved the opportunity to do guy stuff with Connor.
 “Something supernatural happened at the river.”
-Connor, one of 4 sons said “I’ve never really hung out with dad like a friend and heard some of these things from him.”
-Building off that father-son man relationship Connor also realized “my dad can come to me, like I can go to him”.
+Connor, one of four sons, said, “I’ve never really hung out with dad like a friend and heard some of these things from him.”
+Building off that father-son man relationship, Connor also realized, “my dad can come to me, like I can go to him.”

 Brandon Smith & Shannon Stanley

 Brandon described camp as “Freedom!”
 He shares how camp “helped me unpack my own pain, but it also helped me build new memories that were miracles.”
 Shannon was struck by the “power of brotherhood and manhood.”

 Isidro Alba & Christopher Sharp

 Isidro and Chris attended CITS as a mentor/friend duo.
 Isidro had already been in Chris’ life when he lost his dad at 14, so this was a special time for them in their relationship.
 Isidro said, “I was making sure that he had the same experience the other young men had and wasn’t robbed of having a true breakout as a man and that experience that he’s entitled to.”
 Chris appreciated the intentionality of time to be open with no barriers and to share in hard conversations that continue growing who he is becoming as a man.

 Matt & Grayson McKinney